Greenwashing: United States

-Comparative claims: Environmental marketing claims that include a comparative statement should be presented in a manner that makes the basis for the comparison sufficiently clear to avoid consumer deception.
+Finally, the guidelines address the use of comparative claims.
+When an environmental marketing claims includes a comparative statement, it should be presented in a manner that makes the basis for the comparison sufficiently clear to avoid consumer deception.
 In addition, the advertiser should be able to substantiate the comparison.

-The FTC said in 2010 that it will update its guidelines for environmental marketing claims in an attempt to reduce greenwashing.
+The FTC announced in 2010 that it would update its guidelines for environmental marketing claims in an attempt to reduce greenwashing.
 The revision to the FTC's Green Guides covers a wide range of public input, including hundreds of consumer and industry comments on previously proposed revisions, offering clear guidance on what constitutes misleading information and demanding clear factual evidence.

 According to FTC Chairman Jon Leibowitz, "The introduction of environmentally-friendly products into the marketplace is a win for consumers who want to purchase greener products and producers who want to sell them."
 Leibowitz also says such a win-win can only operate if marketers' claims are straightforward and proven.

-In 2013 the FTC began enforcing these revisions.
+In 2013, the FTC began enforcing these revisions.
 It cracked down on six different companies; five of the cases concerned false or misleading advertising surrounding the biodegradability of plastics.
 The FTC charged ECM Biofilms, American Plastic Manufacturing, CHAMP, Clear Choice Housewares, and Carnie Cap, for misrepresenting the biodegradability of their plastics treated with additives.

-The FTC charged a sixth company, AJM Packaging Corporation, with violating a commission consent order put in place that prohibits companies from using advertising claims based on the product or packaging being "degradable, biodegradable, or photodegradable" without reliable scientific information.
-The FTC now requires companies to disclose and provide the information that qualifies their environmental claims, to ensure transparency.
+The FTC charged a sixth company, AJM Packaging Corporation, with violating a commission consent order prohibiting companies from using advertising claims based on the product or packaging being "degradable, biodegradable, or photodegradable" without reliable scientific information.
+The FTC now requires companies to disclose and provide the information that qualifies their environmental claims to ensure transparency.